Daniel Bennett (saxophonist)

-Daniel Bennett (born November 27, 1979) is an American saxophonist who lives in Manhattan.
-Daniel Bennett is best known for his "folk jazz" music.
-Bennett contends that his music is "a mix of jazz, folk, and twentieth century minimalism."
+Daniel Bennett (born November 27, 1979) is an American saxophonist, based in Manhattan, who is best known for his folk jazz music.
+He describes his idiom as "a mix of jazz, folk, and twentieth century minimalism."
 The Daniel Bennett Group was voted "Best New Jazz Group" in the New York City Hot House Jazz Awards.
-Daniel Bennett has performed in Broadway, Off-Broadway and commercial recordings in New York City.
+Bennett has performed in Broadway and Off-Broadway, and he has made commercial recordings in New York City.

 Rochester years

 Daniel Bennett was born in Rochester, New York.
-He first picked up the saxophone at the age of 10 and began playing professionally in 1998.
-At that time Bennett was an undergraduate music student at Roberts Wesleyan College.
-Daniel Bennett worked with Rochester jazz artists like bassist Ike Sturm, pianist Joe Santora, Sean Jefferson, and drummer Ted Poor.
-In 1999, Daniel Bennett was introduced to the music of Steve Reich and Philip Glass.
+He first picked up the saxophone at the age of ten, and began playing professionally in 1998 while an undergraduate music student at Roberts Wesleyan College.
+Bennett worked with Rochester jazz artists like bassist Ike Sturm, pianist Joe Santora, Sean Jefferson, and drummer Ted Poor.
+In 1999, Bennett was introduced to the music of Steve Reich and Philip Glass.
 He began to write music for larger ensembles that infused jazz and minimalism.
-This led to collaborations with new music artists in Rochester, as well performances at major Rochester venues like Six Flags Darien Lake, the Rochester Lilac Fest, Shewan Hall, and the George Eastman House.
+This led to collaborations with new music artists in Rochester, as well as performances at major Rochester venues like Six Flags Darien Lake, the Rochester Lilac Fest, Shewan Hall, and the George Eastman House.